PHOTO: Jessica Roybal

 In the fall of 2019, the co-founders held a mini-symposium, inviting colleagues, partners, and fellow architecture, design, and history enthusiasts to envision Modern Albuquerque's transformation into an educational non-profit.
 Modern Albuquerque reorganized as a New Mexico non-profit organization in January 2020, welcoming eight members to its initial Board of Directors including its co-founders.
 As a new non-profit, the organization expanded its mission to encompass modernist architecture before and beyond the mid-century period, art installations, and landscape design.

 However, in response to the impacts of the COVID-19 pandemic and changing leadership, Modern Albuquerque's Board of Directors voted to cease independent operations.
-The organization's co-founders are actively pursuing project status under an existing 501c3 non-profit.
+Unable to reorganize as a project under an existing 501c3 non-profit, the organization fully closed in early 2023, with some members regrouping to reboot the ABQ Mid Mod Home Tour, created by Ted Janka of 2 Bears Collective, anticipated for fall 2023.

 Modern Albuquerque's logo is inspired by an illuminated yucca that once adorned the former Kistler-Collister department store during the holiday season.
 You can see it in a postcard from the Nancy Tucker Postcard Collection.